AntonKhorev/osm-dwg-helper/README.md

 ### Add blocks to tickets

 If you've issued a block, you can add it to a ticket in a manner similar to adding messages/reports.
-Open the block tab, then switch to the ticket tab, and *Add block record* should appear in *Other Tab Actions*.
+Open the block tab, then switch to the ticket tab, and *Add block record* should appear in *This+other tab actions* menu.
 Clicking one of the links below it opens a new ticket article with a link to the block.
 It also adds *block issued* to *DWG Actions* free field.
 Since this is a DWG-specific field not present in default OTRS configurations, the name of its input can be configured in the options.

 ### Quick messages from issues